 Test Taking Strategy for IPM-AT:

-- The Spice of time: Unlike the previous years’, IIM Indore has introduced sectional time for its 2017 IPM Aptitude Test.
-Of the 2 hours, 75 minutes are for the 60 questions of QA and 45 minutes are for the 40 questions of VA.
-This suggests that you should carefully devote time to each question.
+- The Spice of time: Unlike the previous years’, IIM Indore has introduced sectional time for its 2020 IPMAT.
+All the sections have been given 30 minutes each to complete the sections.
+So, devote time carefully to each question.

 - Selection of Questions: As the difficulty level of this exam is not easy, it is not possible to attempt all the questions within the given time.
 Hence, choose the questions you want to attempt wisely.
 Knowing your areas of strength and weakness here is of great importance.
 For instance, if you are good at algebra, recognize and attempt all questions of algebra first.
 This will give you a head start in terms of time and also build up your confidence for the rest of the questions.